 NordVPN has received some bad press in the past regarding its connection speeds, but they seem now to have addressed any issues they once had.
 Furthermore, they are in the process of updating many of their servers to “ultra-fast” connections.
 In my experience streaming media content through NordVPN, however, speed has never been a particular issue.

-They have an immense selection of servers, with more than 1,000 available across 59 countries.
+They have an immense selection of servers, with more than 5,100 available across 60+ countries.
 Many of these are in the USA, which grants users access to what is by far the most popular market for media in the world.
-NordVPN also guarantee access to any streaming service, regardless of whether they are actively trying to block VPNs.
+NordVPN also guarantees access to any streaming service, regardless of whether they are actively trying to block VPNs.
 This is made possible through their SmartPlay technology, which comes included in every connection and performs admirably well in my experience.

 The final name on this list is yet another widely acclaimed VPN service: Golden Frog’s VyprVPN.
 Comparable in features to the other leading options, VyprVPN is available across nearly all platforms including iOS and Android devices.